TaygaHoshi/tt-project/Lists/List of Weapons - One Handed.md

 + Stunning Blow
 	+ This attack's precision roll is made against Constitution.
 	+ Ignores weapon damage and precision.
-	+ Applies 1 turns of stunned.
+	+ Applies 1 round of stunned.
 + (Prepared) Disorienting Blow
 	+ This attack's precision roll is made against Constitution.
 	+ Ignores weapon damage and precision.